opendatateam/udata/CONTRIBUTING.md

 ## Discussing strategies

 We’re trying to develop this project in the open as much as possible.
-You’re encouraged to join and participate in issues.
+We created a dedicated [Github discussions][github-discussions] where we discuss each new strategic change and invite the community to give a valuable feedback.
+You’re encouraged to join and participate.

 ## Code guides